 Q: Can you tell us about some of your short-term goals at Apploi this year?

-Danielle: One of the things I’ve been digging into over the past several weeks has been our product delivery process and how that impacts velocity.
+Danielle Lloyd: One of the things I’ve been digging into over the past several weeks has been our product delivery process and how that impacts velocity.
 I am a huge proponent for structure and creating as much predictability in product as possible (since so much can be unpredictable!).
 I believe that structure provides a strong foundation for team empowerment, creativity in problem solving and speed with decision making.
-I’ve already been working closely with several members of the team to diagnose how we can build upon the great ‘process’ work that’s already been done in order to work even more efficiently and minimize ambiguity where possible.
+I’ve already been working closely with several members of the team to diagnose how we can build upon the great ‘process’ work that’s already been done.
+This way, we can work even more efficiently and minimize ambiguity where possible.

 Q: Following up on that, what can customers expect to see as far as new products and tools that will help them with hiring?

-Danielle: There have been a lot of exciting technological developments in the area of work over the past several years.
+Danielle Lloyd: There have been a lot of exciting technological developments in the area of work over the past several years.
 Even broader to recruitment, we’re seeing both Microsoft and Google make some incredible leaps and bounds in virtual and voice-enabled assistants.
-In one of my previous roles, we were working on some exciting AI and ML-enabled job matching and career development coaches, leveraging over a decade of job searching and job posting activity.
-In short, I think that we’ll continue to see technology support efficiency, simplicity, and more targeted personalization in work through a variety of different technological advancements — where data, of course, is playing a central role.
+In one of my previous roles, we were working on some exciting AI and ML-enabled job matching and career development coaches.
+We were leveraging over a decade of job searching and job posting activity.
+In short, I think that we’ll continue to see technology support efficiency, simplicity, and more targeted personalization in work through a variety of different technological advancements.
+All places where data, of course, is playing a central role.

 Q: Hiring is hard.
 So in what ways is Apploi making it easier?

-Danielle: The thing that stands out to me most about Apploi is its audience’s familiarity with high-volume-hiring.
+Danielle Lloyd: The thing that stands out to me most about Apploi is its audience’s familiarity with high-volume-hiring.
 Having been on the job-seeking side numerous times, I deeply understand how emotional and stressful the whole experience can be.
-I’ve had both positive and negative recruitment experiences myself, with recruiters who have supported me every step of the way, as well as ones who have dropped the ball and left me hanging.
-I like to think that Apploi is supporting recruiters who are juggling the varied details of many, many candidates to not only find the best people for their job vacancies, but also provide all of their applicants with a more positive experience where communication between recruiter and candidate is thoughtful, timely, informed, and simplified.
+I’ve had both positive and negative recruitment experiences myself.
+I’ve had recruiters who have supported me every step of the way.
+I’ve had recruiters who have dropped the ball and left me hanging.
+I like to think that Apploi is supporting recruiters who are juggling the varied details of many, many candidates.
+These recruiters are not only finding the best people for their job vacancies, but also provide all of their applicants with a more positive experience.
+They’re aiming to create communication between recruiter and candidate that is thoughtful, timely, informed, and simplified.

 Q: Is there anything I haven’t asked that you’d like to discuss or convey?

-Danielle: Getting to work with a team and for a company that is doing good is a gift, as cheesy as that might sound.
+Danielle Lloyd: Getting to work with a team and for a company that is doing good is a gift, as cheesy as that might sound.
 Knowing that your daily tasks are ultimately making the lives of many other people better is not only refreshing, but motivating!
-I’m grateful to be here and look forward to getting to know the whole team better, while working with all of you to make Apploi the best it can be.
+I’m grateful to be here and look forward to getting to know the whole team better.
+I’m excited to working with all of you to make Apploi the best it can be.